-Interpreters and Translators with little to no experience tend to make between $23160 and $32470 while the more experienced ones make over $59880 per year.
+Interpreters and Translators with little to no experience tend to make between $27230 and $36470 while the more experienced ones can earn over $67660 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Interpreter and Translator is to move to a higher paying state like DC.
-Right now, the highest paying states for Interpreters and Translators are DC, VA, NJ, MD and MA.
+One of the easiest ways to increase your salary as an Interpreter and Translator is to move to a higher paying state like DC.
+Right now, the highest paying states for Interpreters and Translators are DC, NJ, VA, MD and CO.

-3 other factors that can increase your salary as An Interpreter and Translator is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Interpreter and Translator is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Interpreters and Translators what degree they had when they got the job and most of them said they had a Bachelors degree followed by Master’s degree.
+We asked other Interpreters and Translators what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a Master’s Degree.